Introduction to Community Care

 6.2 Waiting lists and delay in meeting assessed need

 The Scottish case of McGregor v South Lanarkshire Council involved a successful challenge to a waiting list for residential care funding.
-Prior to the decision in the Northern Ireland case of Hanna v Craigavon and Banbridge HSST, several waiting list cases in Northern Ireland had been settled before court action had been initiated.
-However, the High Court in that case found that the operation of a waiting list system for beds in residential accommodation was appropriate.
-With regard to the particular facts of the case, a delay of seven months in failing to ensure Ms Hanna’s discharge from hospital to a residential home when there was no medical reason for her to remain was not unreasonable.
+In consequence, prior to the decision in the Northern Ireland case of Hanna v Craigavon and Banbridge HSST, several waiting list cases in Northern Ireland had been settled before court action had been initiated.
+However, the High Court in the Hanna case found that the operation of a waiting list system for beds in residential accommodation (due to resources issues) was appropriate.
+With regard to the particular facts of the case, a delay of seven months in failing to ensure Ms Hanna’s discharge from hospital to a residential home (when there was no medical reason for her to remain) was found not to be unreasonable.

 A person who has been placed on a waiting list for a service and who feels that there has been excessive delay can also make a complaint to the Ombudsman on the grounds of maladministration.
 This has already happened on numerous occasions in England.